-There are two common mistakes that are being made, which can both prove very costly, as materials are in general difficult to come by, so expensive to waste.
+There is a common mistakes that are being made, which can both prove very costly, as materials are in general difficult to come by, so expensive to waste.

 One mistake is making what you currently can make instead of planning to make what you really need.
 Often it is better to wait until your leader level is higher (a lot of the good equipment is only available for commander level 40 or even higher), you have more materials or you have more gold.

-I hope the above gives you some guidelines what to manufacture and when to manufacture or wait for better materials.
+I hope the above gives you some guidelines what to manufacture and when to manufacture or wait for a better gear.
 If you have any questions or tips to share, let us know.